What if You Could Measure the Future?

 - We signed a 2-year agreement with ARCSA to partner on education, training and promotion, and a 2-year agreement with NGWA to promote sustainable groundwater practices.

-- The Next Generation Water Summit will take place on June 4-6, 2017.
-This will be a first-of-its-kind, national event that will bring together those who create and manage water efficiency programs and the practitioners of those programs.
+- The Next Generation Water Summit was held on June 4-6, 2017.
+This was a first-of-its-kind, national event that brought together those who create and manage water efficiency programs and the practitioners of those programs.

 About Green Builder® Coalition